Human Resource And Management

 In business, the primary aim is to maximize profits by all means possible.
 Even if this is the case, employees who are employed in different organizations have different moral differences while selling a company’s product.
 Alex Smith is a good example.

 The first principle is utilitarianism.
-The principles talks on whatever one does should lead to the greater good of others.
+The principles talk about how whatever one does should lead to the greater good of others.
 It suggests that things, when done, should include the interest of all, not an individual.
-So, according to that, Alex should not disclose the problem to the retailer and leave the retailer to make his/her decisions.
+Therefore, Alex should not disclose the problem to the retailer and should leave the retailer to make his/her own decisions.

 There is the principle of rights.
 As the name suggests, freedom towards something.
 In simple, the rule suggests that society should have unlimited access to their freedom.
 So, Alex should and must disclose the secret of the cell having an internet connection since the retailer has the right to know.

 The principle of justice.
-The principle ensures there is fairness, equality, and entity.
-Alex should be fair to other competitors in the market by disclosing all the elements that are contained in the product he is selling otherwise it would be named a wrong act according to the principle.
+The principle ensures fairness, equality, and entity.
+Alex should be fair to other competitors in the market by disclosing all the elements that are contained in the product he is selling; otherwise, it would be named a wrong act according to the principle.

 There is virtue ethics.
-In business, there are rules that a certain sales representative should sell a particular product by a given period.
-The owners don’t care if one will cheat or whatever the sin but their main interest is that the product should be out in the market.
+In business, there are rules that a certain sales representative should sell a particular product within a given period.
+The owners don’t care if one will cheat or whatever the sin, but their main interest is that the product should be out in the market.
 The principle states that a person should act in decision-making according to his/her moral principles.
-Alex should study himself, see what he values and then make a decision.
+Alex should study himself, see what he values, and then make a decision.

 Golden rule.
 The rule states that one should treat others the way he/she wants to be treated.
 If Alex was a retailer, how would he have been preferred, being lied to or the truth?
-From that, the decision will be easy which can be any side considering his way of reasoning.
+From that, the decision will be easy, and it can be any side, considering his way of reasoning.

-The problem is that being a sales representative, Alex has to sell the company’s product but it has an internet component if disclosed would make the retailer ignore the product.
-As the boss Derrick shows indirectly, the company’s interest is profit, how that is done is not a big issue to the management so long as it won’t be illegal.
-Alex has a very major decision which will be based on his ethics and also business pressure.
+The problem is that, as a sales representative, Alex has to sell the company’s product, but it has an internet component.
+If disclosed, it would make the retailer ignore the product.
+As the boss Derrick shows indirectly, the company’s interest is profit; how that is done is not a big issue to the management so long as it won’t be illegal.
+Alex has a very major decision, which will be based on his ethics and also business pressure.

 Since there have to be decisions, there has to be some course of action.
-One I would have gone to the retailer and explained in detail the product.
-On the part of the internet, I would major in the advantages of having internet access on kids’ phones, on how it can help the kids in studies and simple research.
+One, I would have gone to the retailer and explained the product in detail.
+On the part of the internet, I would major in the advantages of having internet access on kids’ phones and how it can help the kids in their studies and simple research.
 The retailer or the consumers also know there must be a demerit on any product.
-I would advise the retailer to explain to the consumers who are parents to give the watch to the kids while using the phones in case of misbehaviors.
+I would advise the retailer to explain to the consumers who are parents that they should give the watch to the kids while using the phones in case of misbehavior.
 The actions meet the economic, legal, and ethical responsibilities of the firm.

 In conclusion, a new course of action should be implemented.
 Alex should prepare to give well-detailed components of the cellphone but major on the merits since the merits are greater.
-However, the advice to the parents is very important so as to monitor the child.
+However, advice from the parents is very important in monitoring the child.

 Works Cited